JCSDA/jedi-docs/docs/developer/building_and_testing/adding_a_test.rst

 What MyClass.h **Should** Contain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As a prelude to the steps that follow, we note that the main purpose of :code:`test/mydir/MyClass.h` is to define :code:`test::MyClass` as a sub-class of :code:`oops::Test`.
 As a sub-class of :code:`oops::Test`, :code:`test::MyClass` will also be a sub-class of :code:`oops::Application`.
 That is, it will be an Application object that can be executed by :ref:`passing it to an oops::Run object <init-test>`.
 In addition to declaring and defining :code:`test::MyClass`, our file might also define a :code:`MyClassFixture` class to help with accessing the configuration file (Step 2).
-Necessary components of :code:`test/mydir/MyClass.h` include one or more functions that define the unit tests as well as a :code:`register_tests()` method within :code:`test::MyClass` that adds these tests to the Boost master test suite.
+Necessary components of :code:`test/mydir/MyClass.h` include one or more functions that define the unit tests as well as a :code:`register_tests()` method within :code:`test::MyClass` that adds these tests to the master test suite.

-Since we'll be building off of :code:`oops::Test` and the Boost unit test suite, some necessary items in the header of our MyClass.h file include:
+Since we'll be building off of :code:`oops::Test` and the eckit unit test suite, one necessary item in the header of our MyClass.h file includes:

 .. code:: C++

-   #include <boost/test/unit_test.hpp>
-   #include "oops/runs/Test.h"
+   #define ECKIT_TESTING_SELF_REGISTER_CASES 0

 And the contents of the file should be encapsulated within the :code:`test` namespace, to distinguish it from the corresponding class of the same name in the :code:`src` directory.

 What MyClass.h **Should not** Contain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As described :ref:`elsewhere <init-test>`, the unit tests are initialized and executed by means of the :code:`execute()` method in :code:`oops::Test`.
 As a sub-class of :code:`oops::Test`, the :code:`test::MyClass` object will have access to this method and it is best **not** to re-define it.
-Doing so may disrupt how Boost executes the tests.
+Doing so may disrupt how eckit executes the tests.

 Step 2: Define A Test Fixture